-When I see others genuinely happy, enjoying life, content, loving their work, at one, laughing, it fills me with such an immense glow and happiness too, it's so inspiring, remembering that this is what Life is.
-I often feel this too, intense joy, glowing, at peace… at work, at home, sudden moments, days.... until, sometimes, later, feelings of guilt and sadness flood in...
-‘Can’t you see what’s happening in the world around you?
-You really need to be Doing something...and why should you be happy?
-How can your happiness actually help others *, isn't it really quite selfish of you ...in a world full of troubles, how can you even feel happy?’
+Seeing others genuinely happy, enjoying life, at one, laughing, fills me with such an immense glow and happiness too, it's so inspiring, remembering that this is what Life is.
+I often feel this too, intense joy, glowing, at peace… at work, at home, sudden moments, days, often not for any 'reason' at all.... until, sometimes, later, feelings of guilt and sadness flood in...
+‘Don't you see what’s happening in the world around you?
+You really need to be Doing something... and why should you be happy?
+How can your happiness actually help others *, isn't it really quite selfish ...in a world full of troubles, how can you even feel happy?’

 This might seem strange to some, but perhaps you experience this too?

 Sometimes the world can appear to be Brexit-sized or terrorist-sized, or party-leadership-contest-sized, or UK-sized, or even world-wide-disaster-sized.
 Our field of vision shrinks to a bucket-size, little or large, of worrying stories fed to us.
 Here is what we show you, so eat and digest.
 This is what is important, your necessary focus, the immense wonder and rich diversity of the world! is not newsworthy.
 Watch this and then tweet/post outrage to the world via social media and the drama can continue to feed and energise itself in a nightmarish merry-go-round vortex.